Az-LastPenguin/LORAP/QNA.md

 0. **Unsubscribe from the workshop version of the mod!**
 1. Download the LORAP.7z archive of the version you want to play.
 2. Unarchive it into LibraryOfRuina/LibraryOfRuina_Data/Mods folder.
 (Must be: Mods/LORAP/LORAP.dll)
 3. Download the relevant .apworld file and do same things as with the stable version.
-(Setting up YAML, generating, hosting)
+(Setting up YAML, generating, hosting, check the guide mentioned before if you forgot how to)

 Playing testing versions is always appreciated.
 Make sure to report bugs and share ideas!